What is a W-9 form and how to fill it out?

-The local, state and federal governments require collecting taxes from the citizens and businesses operating within their borders every year.
+The local, state and federal governments require collecting taxes from the citizens and businesses operating within their borders yearly.
 In 2019, more than $3.5 trillion was collected at the Federal tax level.
-Imagine all of that raw data that has to be manipulated and moved to complete this process.
+Imagine all that raw data that must be manipulated and moved to complete this process.

-In an effort to save money for the taxpayers, the government created the W-9 form.
+To save money for the taxpayers, the government created the W-9 form.
 It is a tax document that verifies certain information and helps keep track of the income produced by citizens around the country.
-It is an essential tool to operating the federal budget.
+It is an essential tool for operating the federal budget.

 What is a W-9 form?

-The W-9 form is used by the IRS (Internal Revenue Service) to confirm a person’s name, address, and TIN (taxpayer identification number) for employment or other income-generating purposes.
+The W-9 form is a tax information return used by the IRS (Internal Revenue Service) to confirm a person’s name, address, and TIN (taxpayer identification number) for employment or other income-generating purposes.
 This confirmation is collected for both citizens and those defined as resident aliens.
 It is often a method to control the illegal use of immigrants as employees in specific industries.

 Anyone operating as an independent contractor still fills out a W-9 or files as some form of entity when completing their taxes.
-It is because the W-9 can be used to generate a 1099 tax form.
-Strict privacy restrictions are surrounding the release of this information to protect individuals and employers.
+The W-9 can be used to generate a 1099 tax form.
+Strict privacy restrictions surrounding the release of this information protect individuals and employers.

 Who has to file a W-9 form?

 Self-employed workers like digital nomads, freelancers, independent contractors, and industry consultants commonly use the form.
 Anytime you earn more than $600 in the year without being someone’s employee, you are considered self-employed for that income.
-If your boss sends one to you, they view your role as an independent contractor and not a typical employee.
-You need to submit one to the IRS when you change your name, business name, address, or tax ID number.
+If your boss sends one to you, they view your role as an independent contractor, not a typical employee.
+You must submit one to the IRS when you change your name, business name, address, or tax ID number.
 Companies that usually send you a 1099 form with tax details at the end of the year also need a corrected W-9 form.

 How to fill out a W-9 form?

 You can see a copy of the W-9 form pictured here or visit this IRS link for a fillable PDF of the document.
 There are some simple instructions for filling out the form.
-The business that hires you should fill out its information and EIN (employer identification number) on its own.
+The business that hires you should fill out its information and EIN (employer identification number).
 You are responsible for the rest.